 Consequently, the geometry was selected according to practical constraints.
-The height between the two plates is maximized and set at 95 mm.
-Both platforms utilize the maximum available size, with joints offset by 15 mm from the plate surfaces and positioned along circles with radii of 120 mm for the fixed joints and 110 mm for the mobile joints.
-The positioning angles, as shown in Figure 3.21b, are [255, 285, 15, 45, 135, 165] degrees for the top joints and [220, 320, 340, 80, 100, 200] degrees for the bottom joints.
+The height between the two plates is maximized and set at $95\,mm$ .
+Both platforms take the maximum available size, with joints offset by $15\,mm$ from the plate surfaces and positioned along circles with radii of $120\,mm$ for the fixed joints and $110\,mm$ for the mobile joints.
+The positioning angles, as shown in Figure 3.21b, are $[255,\ 285,\ 15,\ 45,\ 135,\ 165]$ degrees for the top joints and $[220,\ 320,\ 340,\ 80,\ 100,\ 200]$ degrees for the bottom joints.

 The resulting geometry is illustrated in Figure 3.21.
 While minor refinements may occur during detailed mechanical design to address manufacturing and assembly considerations, the fundamental geometry will remain consistent with this configuration.
 This geometry serves as the foundation for estimating required actuator stroke (Section 3.1.4.3), determining flexible joint stroke requirements (Section 3.1.4.4), performing noise budgeting for instrumentation selection, and developing control strategies.
 Implementing a cubic architecture as proposed in Section 3.1.3.4 was considered.
-However, positioning the cube's center 150 mm above the top platform would have resulted in platform dimensions exceeding the maximum available size.
+However, positioning the cube's center $150\,mm$ above the top platform would have resulted in platform dimensions exceeding the maximum available size.
 Additionally, to benefit from the cubic configuration's dynamical properties, each payload would require careful calibration of inertia before placement on the nano-hexapod, ensuring that its center of mass coincides with the cube's center.
 Given the impracticality of consistently aligning the center of mass with the cube's center, the cubic architecture was deemed unsuitable for the nano-hexapod application.

-3.I.4.3 Required Actuator stroke
+3.1.4.3 Required Actuator Stroke